imicjs/.github/profile/README.md

 # Jiangsu Key Laboratory of Intelligent Medical Image Computing (IMIC)

-Welcome to the Jiangsu Key Laboratory of Intelligent Medical Image Computing (IMIC) - 智能医学图像计算江苏高校重点实验室 (Zhìnéng yīxué túxiàng jìsuàn jiāngsū gāoxiào zhòngdiǎn shíyànshì).
+Welcome to the Jiangsu Key Laboratory of Intelligent Medical Image Computing (IMIC) at Nanjing University of Information Science and Technology, China- 智能医学图像计算江苏高校重点实验室 (Zhìnéng yīxué túxiàng jìsuàn jiāngsū gāoxiào zhòngdiǎn shíyànshì).
 Our laboratory is dedicated to advancing the intersection of artificial intelligence, information science, and medicine through innovative research and development.

 ## **About Us**